 The Office of Self-Governance

-The Karuk Tribe of California is a federally recognized tribe which is recognized as a sovereign government - a nation.
+The Karuk Tribe is a federally recognized tribe which is recognized as a sovereign government - a nation.
 It is for this reason that the Tribe has established the Office of Self-Governance.
 This office is responsible for government to government relations.

 As a formal government the Karuk tribe has government-to-government relations with local, state and federal entities and uses this relationship through the office of self-governance to protect its natural resources and to develop itself economically.
 Self governance is a fundamental right that the Tribe practices as a result of legislation passed on October 25, 1994.
 This legislation provides the Tribe with control and decision making authority over federal financial resources.
 More importantly, self-governance fosters the shaping of a new partnership between the Karuk people and the United States in its government to government relationship.
 This opportunity of self-governance provides administratively the opportunity for the Tribe to exercise its sovereignty with minimal federal intrusion and involvement.